There is a question that we often get asked about the Great Barrier Reef: “How long does it take to get to the Great

 This is without factoring in the options of travelling to the reef by helicopter.
-Helicopter flights take an immense amount of time off open water travel in comparison to a boat, and offers spectacular views of the reef.
+Helicopter rides take an immense amount of time off open water travel in comparison to a boat, and offers spectacular views of the reef.

 So, How long does it take to get to the Great Barrier Reef from Cairns then?